Last Update: 8 March 2026.

 Exploring the suite’s features can easily occupy hours.
 With options for mood lighting, floor lighting, suite lighting control, and the ability to choose the temperature of your suite, the experience is customizable.
 The seat offers various functions, and at the front of your suite, there’s a mini bar stocked with snacks and refreshments.
 Personal amenities, including a closet with hangers, and pyjama’s and amenity kits that come standard.
 There is also a luggage cabinet where you can store your onboard baggage.
 Just ensure you are aware of the Emirates carry-on baggage allowance.

-Emirates Game Changer Routes
+Business Class on the Emirates 777-300ER Game Changer

 Emirates 777 game changer routes